CONTENTS

 Coding and Algorithms

-When I started preparing for Anthropic’s technical interview, I focused on what really mattered.
-The process included an online coding test, a face-to-face coding round, and a virtual onsite with a take-home assignment.
-I noticed that most coding interviews at Anthropic used Python.
-I practiced in Jupyter Notebooks and worked with APIs, since these tools often came up in the interview.
+Most coding interviews at Anthropic used Python.
+So I practiced in Jupyter Notebooks and worked with APIs, since these tools often came up in the interview.

 I found that Anthropic’s coding interviews did not focus on tricky algorithm questions or advanced data structures.
 Instead, I saw a lot of LeetCode medium-level problems.
 The interviewers wanted to see how fast and accurately I could write code.
 They cared more about my coding speed and correctness than about Big O notation or complex algorithms.
 I spent time solving practical coding challenges and made sure I could implement classes with public APIs quickly.